crispinprojects/talkcalendar/README.md

 As I understand it, GTK4 does not define style classes and this is left to the platform library (libadwaita).
 GTK4 gives you "labels", "buttons" and other GUI components while libadwaita is used to style these following GNOME's Human Interface Guidelines known as [HIG](https://developer.gnome.org/hig/).

-However, if you create a GTK calendar and use for example
+However, if you create a GTK4 calendar and use for example

 ```
 gtk_widget_add_css_class (calendar, "title-2");
 ```
 the whole calendar is changed to use "title-2" in this case.
 I could not find a way to add and remove visual marks to the GTK4 Calendar using "gtk_calendar_mark_day" and "gtk_calendar_unmark_day" and so I ended up writing my own custom calendar class so that I could add visual colour marks for event days and holidays.
+See my [GTK4 Simple Calendar](https://github.com/crispinprojects/gtk4-simple-calendar) application for more details.

 I need to do more research into GTK4 styling with a platform library.
 Consequently, I have placed the use of libadwaita lower down in the road map list as I need to learn how to use it and decide if it is a good idea to lock in the application to a platform library or not.
 There is a Github discussion on this topic entitled ["Please don't use LibAdwaita library"](https://github.com/xournalpp/xournalpp/discussions/5301).

 The [gtk_css_provider_load_from_data()](https://docs.gtk.org/gtk4/method.CssProvider.load_from_data.html) function which I used previously in the GTK3 version of the application is being depreciated and so all code using it has been [removed](https://gitlab.gnome.org/GNOME/gtk/-/commit/f2a297f56d7b0f749ae8b5ef5b853951ff30a89d).
 I believe gtk_css_provider_load_from_string() could be used instead in GTK 4.12.
 However, I am using GTK 4.8.3 for developing this application which is found in the Debian 12 package repositories.
 It appears that you can still load and parse an application-specific styling css file (e.g. styles.css) but although I developed some test code I have not gone down this route in case this approach is depreciated further down the line.

 Hopefully this all makes some sense to anyone reading this.
 In summary libadwaita styling is stalled until I get a better understanding on how best to move forward but my custom calendar does allow visual colour marks to be used.

-I am also monitoring how the Xfce and Budgie desktops move to Wayland and how they will use HIG as this may help.
-Talk Calendar version 0.6 (onwards) has replaced the GNOME hamburger style HIG UI with a traditional based desktop using a top menu bar.
+I am also monitoring how the Xfce and Budgie desktops move to Wayland and how they will use GNOME HIG as this may help.
+Talk Calendar version 0.6 (and onwards) has replaced the GNOME hamburger style HIG UI with a traditional based desktop using a top menu bar.
 Gtk4 still allows you to do this.
-I know GNOME have said that the “traditional desktop” is dead, and it’s not coming back, [Community Power Part 4: The GNOME Way](https://blogs.gnome.org/tbernard/2021/07/13/community-power-4/) but this application is best suited to a traditional desktop experience especially if using desktops such as Xfce and Budgie.
+I know GNOME have said that the “traditional desktop” is dead, and it’s not coming back, [Community Power Part 4: The GNOME Way](https://blogs.gnome.org/tbernard/2021/07/13/community-power-4/) but I feel that this application is best suited to a traditional desktop experience especially if using desktops such as Xfce and Budgie.

 ### Wayland and X11 Distros (GNOME, Xfce, Budgie)